LeKinaSa/tvvs-proj/assignments/2/report.md

 2. `StringUtils.stripNonValidXMLCharacters(final String in)`
     - Function definition
-        > Removes the invalid XML unicode characters from the input string (`in`).
+        > Replaces invalid XML unicode characters with '?' from the input string (`in`).
 Should return an empty string if the input is null.
     - Step-by-step of the ‘Category-Partition’ algorithm
         1. Parameters
             - String `in`